Speaker Recognition API

-Welcome to the Microsoft Speaker Recognition APIs.
+Welcome to the Azure Cognitive Services Speaker Recognition APIs.
 Speaker Recognition APIs are cloud-based APIs that provide the most advanced algorithms for speaker verification and speaker identification.
 Speaker Recognition can be divided into two categories: speaker verification and speaker identification.

 Voice has unique characteristics that can be used to identify a person, just like a fingerprint.
 Using voice as a signal for access control and authentication scenarios has emerged as a new innovative tool –essentially offering a level up in security that simplifies the authentication experience for customers.

 Speaker Verification APIs can automatically verify and authenticate users using their voice or speech.

 Enrollment for speaker verification is text-dependent, which means speakers need to choose a specific pass phrase to use during both enrollment and verification phases.

 In enrollment, the speaker's voice is recorded saying a specific phrase, then a number of features are extracted and the chosen phrase is recognized.
 Together, both extracted features and the chosen phrase form a unique voice signature.

 In verification, an input voice and phrase are compared against the enrollment's voice signature and phrase –in order to verify whether or not they are from the same person, and if they are saying the correct phrase.

 For more details about speaker verification, please refer to the API Speaker - Verification.